 In February 2016, under the Road Traffic (Volvo Diesel Hybrid Bus Trial) (Exemption) Order 2016, SBS Transit was permitted to operate the bus in the period of 12 Feb 2016 to 28 Aug 2016, for bus services 13/A, 21/A, 26, 29/A, 38, 45/A, 54, 63, 70/A/B/M, 73, 124, 130, 131/A, 135/A, 139, 145/A, 155/A, 162/M , 222/A, 265, 268/A, 269/A, 293 and 410G/W. During the second trial period, the bus only operated on services 268 & 13.

 Main Article: Volvo B5LH

-50 units of the Volvo B5LH bus, bodied with the MCV eVoRa bodywork, are projected to enter service in the second half of 2018.
+50 units of the Volvo B5LH bus, bodied with the MCV eVoRa bodywork, progressively entered revenue service from 10 December 2018.

 - Sunlong SLK6121UF14H

 - Volvo B5LH